BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **Objectives**

-**Objectives** — The six objectives on the board are Light Objects, as detailed on page 109 of the main rules manual.
+The six objectives on the board are Light Objects, as detailed on page 109 of the main rules manual.
 This means that models may pick up and carry the objectives; in fact, a model will only count as holding an objective once they have picked it up.
 If a model holding an objective flees, it is immediately dropped where they stood before they fled, or as close as possible.
 Models may carry more than one objective.

 ![](../media/scenarios/battle_companies/claim_the_treasure.jpg)

 ---

 ## DEFEND THE GATE

-*Your company has been tasked with protecting the gates of an allied stronghold, and preventing anyone else from entering.
-As they guard the gates, an enemy Battle Company has been commanded to break through and claim the stronghold, giving their lord a crucial strategic advantage in the wars to come.*

 **STARTING POSITIONS**